Menu

 Going to Small Claims Court

 Small Claims Court provides a simpler and less expensive way to resolve disputes.
-It is designed so people can take their cases to court without the help of a lawyer, although individuals may still choose to have a lawyer represent them.
+It is designed so people can take their cases to court without the help of a lawyer.
+Individuals may still choose to have a lawyer represent them, however.

 Choosing Small Claims

-Small Claims Court may be an option for settling some disputes, depending on the nature of the dispute and the dollar value of the claim.
+Small Claims Court may be an option for settling some disputes.
+This depends on the nature of the dispute and the dollar value of the claim.

 Starting a Small Claims Case